IowaDave/avr-dx/_posts/2024-05-05-a-very-helpful-book.md

 His book comes with access to a rich set of example programs and code-writing aids.

-Skimming through a datasheet for the ATmega4809, I see the two devices appear to embody many of the same internal peripherals.

 Tom's book goes "far inside" the 4809 chip to reveal, explain and exploit features that the regular Arduino core library might not make readily available.

-It turns out that many features of the ATmega4809 are found also in my AVR64DD28.
+Skimming through a datasheet for the ATmega4809, I see it appears to embody many of the same internal peripherals as those in my AVR64DD28 and other controllers in the AVR Dx lineup.

 Bravo!
-Tom's book becomes a tool in the hand for someone digging into the AVR Dx family of microcontrollers.
+Tom's book becomes a tool in the hand for someone digging into the AVR Dx family also.

 Differences exist between the two device families, of course, but not many.
 The similarities make this book deserving of consideration for anyone seeking better understanding of an AVR Dx.